invisilico/Tutorial-Notebooks/index.md

 ## About the notebooks

 This project started out thanks to the COVID-19 pandemic, and hopefully, it will help teachers overcome one of the challenges they face while teaching online: not being able to give students experience from hands-on experiments.
 It surely will not be the same as actually doing a full length neuro-behaviour experiment, but I've tried to cover the basics, from cleaning, critiquing the data at hand, to understanding it's scope.
-To analysing underlying behaviour from the data (the concept of Markov Processes and HMMs) and making predictions from the data.
+To analysing underlying behaviour from the data and making certain predictions from the data.
 All of this with a fair amount of plotting, and very little coding required from the student.

 I hope you will find it as interesting as I did, to analyse your own data, your own behaviour, and you own rhythms.